peterpo2/LATELINA/README.md

 ## 7. Common questions

-- **Do I have to pay OpenAI?** Yes.
-The chat assistant calls the paid API.
-Without credit on your OpenAI account the requests will fail with a 401/403 error.
 - **The backend cannot connect to SQL Server.** Double-check that the password you put into `docker-compose.yml` matches the one in the connection string.
 Restart the containers after changing it.
 - **Emails are not arriving.** Verify the address, password, and SMTP host in `appsettings.json`.
 Gmail requires an app password and TLS on port 587.
 - **How do I reset everything?** Run `docker-compose down -v` to delete the containers and database volume, then start again with `docker-compose up --build`.